github/docs/content/codespaces/setting-your-user-preferences/configuring-automatic-deletion-of-your-codespaces.md

    You can set your default retention period between `0` and `30` days.

-   {% warning %}
+   > [!WARNING]

-   **Warning**: Setting the period to `0` will result in your codespaces being immediately deleted when you stop them, or when they timeout due to inactivity.
+   > Setting the period to `0` will result in your codespaces being immediately deleted when you stop them, or when they timeout due to inactivity.
 See "[AUTOTITLE](/codespaces/setting-your-user-preferences/setting-your-timeout-period-for-github-codespaces)."

-   {% endwarning %}

 1. Click **Save**.